ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 </details>

+## Author's commitment

+- [ ] I have read the [author guide](https://devdevguide.netlify.app/authors-guide.html) and intend to fully participate in the process in particular respond to reviews, or will do my best to find a successor if I e.g. change jobs.

 ## Code of conduct

 - [ ] I agree to abide by [rOpenSci's Code of Conduct](https://ropensci.org/code-of-conduct/) during the review process and in maintaining my package should it be accepted.